wesbragagt/AdventOfCode2020/README.md

-# AdventOfCode2020
+# Advent of Code 2020
-Repository with my solutions to AdventOfCode
+Repository with my solutions.